Brie Cheese vs Havarti Cheese

 Brie's texture can be described as "soft".
 Havarti Cheese has a fat content of max 50% moisture, min 23% fat and a moisture content of none.
 Havarti's texture can be described as "smooth".

-Brie Cheese has a nutty, mushroom flavor.
-Havarti Cheese has a mild, buttery flavor.
+Brie Cheese has a nutty, mushroom taste.
+Havarti Cheese has a mild, buttery taste.
 Havarti's aroma can be described as "pungent aroma, earthy taste".

 Appearance and Aging